alejandrotoledoweb/alejandrotoledoweb/README.md

+### Alejandro Toledo - Software Developer
 ### Hi there 👋

 My name is Alejandro, friends call me Alex.
 Currently I am a student at Microverse Software Developer Program.
 Available for hiring.

+- 💪 Current Goals:

+🧑‍🎓 Get Graduated from Microverse on February 2021
+📘 Keep learning more code languages
+✌️ Collaborate in new projects

 - 📫 How to reach me: